executaball/FlexEdit/README.txt

 *CHANGELOG*

-6/4/2017 - v2.1.2 -> Finishes annotations and variable naming for all 3 saveword parts.
+6/4/2017 - v2.1.2 -> Finished annotations and variable naming for all 3 saveword parts.
 Bug fixes and legacy code cleanup.
 First release version.
 (Can be installed via autoupdater starting from v2.1.1-beta)

 6/4/2017 - v2.1.1 beta -> Implemented updater, settings screen, and automatic backups on save to file.
 Raw variable edits, backup file creation, and autoupdates can all now be configured in the settings screen.